 History: 1981 c.
 291; 1981 c.
 391 s.
 210; 2001 a.
-56.
+56. Cross-reference: See also chs.
+ATCP 10 and 12, Wis. adm. code.

 95.21 Rabies control program.
-(1) DEFINITIONS.
-As used in this section:
+(1) Definitions.
+As used

-(a) "Humane officer" means an officer appointed under s.
-173.03.

-(am) "Isolation facility" means a humane society shelter, veterinary hospital, municipal pound or other place specified by an officer which is equipped with a pen or cage which isolates the animal from contact with other animals.

-(b) "Officer" means a peace officer, local health officer, as defined in s.
-250.01 (5), humane officer, warden, an employee designated by the department or other person designated by the governing body of the county, city, village or town.

-(c) "Owner" includes a person who owns, harbors, keeps or controls an animal.

-(d) "Peace officer" has the meaning designated under s.
-939.22 (22).

-(e) "Veterinarian" has the meaning designated under s.
-453.02 (7).

-(em) "Veterinary technician" has the meaning designated under s.
-453.02 (12).

-(f) "Warden" has the meaning designated under s.
-24.01 (11).

-(2) RABIES VACCINATION REQUIRED FOR DOGS. (a) Requirement for vaccination.
+- (a) "Humane officer" means an officer appointed under s.
+173.03. - (am) "Isolation facility" means a humane society shelter, veterinary hospital, municipal pound or other place specified by an officer which is equipped with a pen or cage which isolates the animal from contact with other animals. - (b) "Officer" means a peace officer, local health officer, as defined in s.
+250.01 (5), humane officer, warden, an employee designated by the department or other person designated by the governing body of the county, city, village or town. - (c) "Owner" includes a person who owns, harbors, keeps or controls an animal. - (d) "Peace officer" has the meaning designated under s.
+939.22 - (e) "Veterinarian" has the meaning designated under s.
+89.02 - (em) "Veterinary technician" has the meaning designated under s.
+89.02 (12). - (f) "Warden" has the meaning designated under s.
+24.01 (11). - (2) RABIES VACCINATION REQUIRED FOR DOGS. (a) Requirement for vaccination.
 Except as provided in s.
 174.054 or sub.
 (9) (d), the owner of a dog shall have the dog vaccinated against rabies by a veterinarian or, if a veterinarian is physically present at the location the vaccine is administered, by a veterinary technician, pursuant to s.
-453.05 (2) (d), at no later than 5 months of age and revaccinated within one year after the initial vaccination.
+89.05 (2) (d), at no later than 5 months of age and revaccinated within one year after the initial vaccination.
 If the owner obtains the dog or brings the dog into this state after the dog has reached 5 months of age, the owner shall have the dog vaccinated against rabies within 30 days after the dog is obtained or brought into the state unless the dog has been vaccinated as evidenced by a current certificate of rabies vaccination from this state or another state.
-The owner of a dog shall have the dog revaccinated against rabies by a veterinarian or, if a veterinarian is physically present at the location the vaccine is administered, by a veterinarian or is a veterinarian is physically present at the location the vaccine is administered, by a veterinarian or provide the dog revaccinated against rabies by a veterinarian or, if a veterinarian is physically present at the location the vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vaccine is administered, by a veterinarian or provide the dog vac erinary technician, pursuant to s.
-453.05 (2) (d), before the date that the immunization expires as stated on the certificate of vaccination or, if no date is specified, within 3 years after the previous vaccination.
+The owner of a dog shall have the dog revaccinated against rabies by a veterinarian or, if a veterinarian is physically present at the location the vaccine is administered, by a veterinary technician, pursuant to s.
+89.05 (2) (d), before the date that the immunization expires as stated on the certificate of vaccination or, if no date is specified, within 3 years after the previous vaccination.